Navalny protests sharpen EU sanctions talks

 EU autonomy?

-Borrell "didn't want to spoil the atmosphere ahead of his [Moscow] trip," an EU source said.
+Borrell "didn't want to spoil the atmosphere ahead of his [Moscow] trip," an EU source noted.

-And as things stood, the EU top diplomat's Russia visit would come before Borrell had first met the new US secretary of state, Antony Blinken, to coordinate policy, the source noted.
+And as things stood, the EU top diplomat's Russia visit would come before Borrell had first met the new US secretary of state, Antony Blinken, to coordinate policy, the source said.

 Borrell's outreach came amid EU talk of "strategic autonomy" from the US.